 Click to Conversion Time - This is the time from the initial User's click on an Ad to the time the User installs an App or completes an action.
 The two largest uses of our Mean Time to Conversion Report is catching two common types of fraud - Click Injection & Click Spamming.

 Click-Through Attribution - This is the standard tracking type in Everflow.
 When a User clicks a link, they are tracked for a period of time, and then earn a Payout when that click leads to a Conversion.
-If one of your Publisher's links is clicked and then a second of your Publisher's links is clicked, the link that was clicked last will be attributed with the Conversion and Payout.
+If one of your Publisher's links is clicked and then a different Publisher's link is clicked by the same User, the link that was clicked last will be attributed with the Conversion and Payout.
 The last Publisher's click getting credited with the Payout is known as Last Click Attribution.

 Note: The period of time for tracking is determined initially by the Advertiser's tracking system and is also dependent on your Everflow Offer settings under "Unique Session Identifier - Session Duration".